Anuj-Kanada/Usefull-Linux-command/README.md

 - ifconfig - Display network interfaces and IP addresses
 - traceroute - Trace all the network hops to reach the destination
 - wget - Direct download files from the internet
+- iptables - Base firewall for all other firewall utilities to interface with